MomenMushtaha/v0-Collaborative-Canvas/CONFLICT_RESOLUTION.md

 **During Disconnect**:
 - Operations are queued locally
 - User continues working offline
-- Queue stored in memory (max 100 operations)
+- Queue stored in memory **and** persisted to `localStorage` (max 200 operations)

 **On Reconnect**:
 - Queued operations replayed in order
-- Each operation broadcasts and persists
+- Each operation broadcasts and persists with preserved `version`
-- Potential conflicts resolved via LWW
+- Potential conflicts resolved via versioned LWW
+- Failed replays remain queued and visible in the connection banner until they succeed

 **Example**:
 \`\`\`typescript